-Our Group focuses on understanding the pathogenesis of atherosclerosis and cardiovascular disease (CVD).
-We use multiple models, genetic manipulation, biochemical and molecular biology tools to dissect how blood vessels become dysregulated, with particular emphasis on changes to transcriptional regulation, vascular cell adaptation and function, under normal and abnormal settings in the blood vessel wall.
+Our research uses various models, genetic manipulation, and biochemical and molecular biology tools to dissect how blood vessels become dysregulated, with an emphasis on changes to gene expression, vascular cell adaptation and function in both normal and abnormal settings in the blood vessel wall.

 Nash M, et al. TNF superfamily members in ischaemic vascular diseases.
 Cardiovasc Res.
 2019 Feb 28. pii: cvz042. doi: 10.1093/cvr/cvz042.